 Interest Rate in Tunisia averaged 5.24 percent from 2006 until 2023, reaching an all time high of 8.00 percent in December of 2022 and a record low of 3.50 percent in September of 2011.
 This page provides the latest reported value for - Tunisia Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Tunisia Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Interest Rate in Tunisia is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Tunisia to stand at 7.25 in 12 months time.
-In the long-term, the Tunisia Interest Rate is projected to trend around 7.00 percent in 2020, according to our econometric models.
+Interest Rate in Tunisia is expected to be 8.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Tunisia Interest Rate is projected to trend around 6.75 percent in 2024 and 6.25 percent in 2025, according to our econometric models.